gtkachyk/File-Management-System/README.md

 - Simple devices: root directory

 ## Instance Preservation Directories
-Instance preservation directories are a special type of directory used to organize files in the Backup-Storage and Storage-Extension directories.
+Instance preservation directories are a special type of directory used to organize files in the Backup-Storage and Storage-Extension directories.<br>
 An instance preservation directory preserves the following information about each file 'F' that it stores:
 - The instance 'I' that 'F' originated from.
 - The location of 'F' on the device that contains 'I'.